-To put this into context, the 167 million euro investment of direct support awarded from the EU Innovation Fund is expected to support the development of a project achieving 58% higher emission savings than that of the SAF support mechanism.
-At a cost of \in 1.5 billion for the support mechanism, around 9 times higher than the grant awarded by the innovation fund, this suggests direct investment into production facilities provides better long-term support for emissions saving.
+To put this into context, the 167 million euro investment of direct support awarded from the EU Innovation Fund is expected to support the development of a project achieving higher emission savings than that of the SAF support mechanism.
+At a cost of €1.5 billion for the support mechanism, around 9 times higher than the grant awarded by the innovation fund, this suggests direct investment into production facilities presents a more cost-effective support measure for greenhouse gas savings.

-Additional support mechanisms are required targeting SAF producers
+Conclusion: Additional support mechanisms are still required to support the roll out of SAF